 Cut Thermal Barrier Fabric and Batting with Your Cricut Maker

-I wanted one project that would really show the wide variety of fabrics that the Maker can tackle.
-A pot holder or mug rug is the perfect one!
+I wanted one project that would really show the wide variety of fabrics that the Maker can tackle, and the pot holder or mug rug is the perfect one!
 I actually did a cut file here for this Christmas shaped one here but just think of all of the shaped potholders you can make for yourself and to give as gifts.
 Making gifts is actually one of the best parts of owning any Cricut machine.

 So, how does this little project show versatility?
-It actually has three fabrics included in this one project.
+This project features three different fabrics.
 The first is this thick batting that goes in the middle.
-Yes, I cut that with my rotary blade and it worked perfectly!
-Try the Insulbrite setting for this one and remember to check your cut before removing your mat from the machine.
+Yes, I cut that with my rotary blade, and it worked perfectly!
+Try the Insulbrite setting for this one, and remember to check your cut before removing your mat from the machine.

 I really love how easy the Cricut Maker makes sewing projects.
-You can easily find hundreds of patterns in the Design Space digital library.
-Pick a project and the machine cuts all the pieces you need.
-It doesn’t get much better than that!
+You can easily find hundreds of patterns in the Cricut Design Space digital library.
+Pick a project, and the machine cuts all the pieces for you.
+It doesn't get much better than that!

 Embossing and Cutting Leather with the Cricut Maker

-This wouldn’t be a complete post on a Cricut machine without mentioning the Knife Blade and Scoring Wheel.
-I had to try this technique and I was beyond excited when it worked!
+This wouldn't be a complete post on a Cricut machine without mentioning the Knife Blade and Scoring Wheel.
+I was so excited to try this technique, and I was beyond excited when it worked!
 You can both emboss and cut leather with your Cricut Maker.
-You can find the cut file for the one bookmark here but, as you can see, I went on to make a more customized version as well.
+You can find the cut file for the one bookmark here, but as you can see, I also created a more customized version.
 Actually, this technique opens up so many possibilities with your Maker!

 So, which Cricut Machine is for you?